 Oftentimes when a maritime worker is injured in a cargo ship accident, other laws and statutes beyond the Jones Act can often come into play.
 For instance, if the injured worker is a longshoreman who is not employed by the owner of the cargo ship, the worker may have the right to file a negligence lawsuit against the cargo ship owner pursuant to section 905(b) of the Longshore Harbor & Workers’ Compensation Act.
 The U.S. Supreme Court in Scindia Stream Navigation Co.
 V. De Los Santos, 451 U.S. 156 (1981) set forth three avenues, in the form of duties, under which an injured longshore worker in these types of cases can recover negligence damages:

 - The Duty to Intervene.
 If the owner of vessel breaches one or more of these three duties, the injured worker will have the right to file a legal claim to collect damages from the vessel owner.

-Discuss Your Case with a Leading Maritime Injury Firm
+Discuss Your Case with a Leading Offshore Accident Law Firm

 If you are a worker who has been injured in an accident involving a cargo ship, the Willis Law Firm is here to help.
-We are an aggressive maritime injury firm that has represented injured workers in y all types of maritime accident cases from coast to coast.
-Call us today at 1-800-468-4878 to discuss how we can help you recover the financial compensation you need to deal with your injuries so you can move forward with your life.
+We are an aggressive offshore injury law firm that has represented injured workers in y all types of maritime accident cases from coast to coast.
+Call us today at 1-800-468-4878 to discuss how our experienced Texas cargo ship accident attorneys can help you recover the financial compensation you need to deal with your injuries so you can move forward with your life.